-(v) DDTC Unit of Measure (UOM).
-This unit of measure is the UOM covering the article being shipped as described on the export authorization or declared under an ITAR exemption.

-(vi) DDTC quantity.
-This quantity is for the article being shipped.
-The quantity is the total number of units that corresponds to the DDTC UOM code.

-(vii) DDTC exemption number.
-The exemption number is the specific citation from the ITAR (22 CFR 120 through 130) that exempts the shipment from the requirements for a license or other written authorization from DDTC.

-(viii) DDTC export license line number.
-The line number of the State Department export license that corresponds to the article being exported.

-- (16) Kimberley Process Certificate (KPC) number.
-The unique identifying number on the KPC issued by the United States KPC authority that must accompany any export shipment of rough diamonds.
+- (v) DDTC Unit of Measure (UOM).
+This unit of measure is the UOM covering the article being shipped as described on the export authorization or declared under an ITAR exemption. - (vi) DDTC quantity.
+This quantity is the number of articles being shipped.
+The quantity is the total number of units that corresponds to the DDTC UOM code. - (vii) DDTC exemption number.
+The exemption number is the specific citation from the ITAR (22 CFR parts 120 through 130) that exempts the shipment from the requirements for a license or other written authorization from DDTC. - (viii) DDTC export license line number.
+The line number of the State Department export license that corresponds to the article being exported. - (17) Kimberley Process Certificate (KPC) number.
+The unique identifying number on the KPC issued by the United States Kimberley Process Authority that must accompany all export shipments of rough diamonds.
 Rough diamonds are classified under 6-digit HS subheadings 7102.10, 7102.21, and 7102.31.
-Enter the KPC number in the license number field excluding the 2-digit U.S. ISO country - (c) Optional data elements: - (1) Seal number.
+Enter the KPC number in the license number field excluding the 2-digit ISO country code for the United States. - (c) Optional data elements: - (1) Seal number.
 The security seal number placed on the equipment or container. - (2) Equipment number.
-Report the identification number for the shipping equipment, such as container or igloo number (Unit Load Device (ULD)), truck license number, or rail car number.
+Report the identification number for the shipping equipment, such as container or igloo number (Unit Load Device (ULD)), truck license number, rail car number, or container number for containerized vessel cargo.

-§ 30.7 Annotating the bill of lading, air waybill, or other commercial loading documents with proof of filing citations, and exemption legends.
+§30.7 Annotating the bill of lading, air waybill, or other commercial loading documents with proof of filing citations, and exemption legends.